Total Time: 45 minutes

-Using zucchini and squash to make noodles is a great idea given that it’s gluten free and extremely helpful for anyone looking to keep the carbs on the low down.
+Using zucchini and squash to make low carb noodles is a great idea given that it’s gluten free and extremely helpful for anyone following a LCHF or ketogenic diet.
 It comes in at around 32g carbs per serving but works out at approximately 24g net carbs which is pretty impressive.

 According to the recipe creators, the recipe is a “play on ratatouille and includes a bright mix of zucchini and summer squash turned into “noodles” along with quick pan-seared cherry tomatoes and eggplant“.
 What’s not to like 🙂

 - 2 medium zucchini (about 1 1/4 pounds), spiralized or cut into matchsticks

 - 2 medium yellow squash (about 1 1/4 pounds), spiralized or cut into matchsticks